 Wily Scholars are students who strive to navigate college on their own—managing finances, securing summer and break housing, and working to provide themselves with food, books, clothing, and dorm essentials.
 The Wily Network improves college outcomes for promising young people who have persevered through such life challenges as aging out of foster care, experiencing homelessness, or lacking family support.
 Middlebury College partnered with the Wily Network in 2017.
 Current and incoming Wily Scholars can contact Elaine Orozco Hammond, Director of Equity Initiatives, with questions and for support.

 “How can I get funded?”
 We often hear this from students.
 Many know that there is money out there to help fund internships, fellowships, conferences, emergencies, and more, but don’t know where to start looking.
-These opportunity grants are a good place to start.
+These Student Access and Support grants are a good place to start.
 Students with questions about available funding options and how to apply can contact Elaine Orozco Hammond, Director of Equity Initiatives.